LukeBriggsDev/LukeBriggsDev.github.io/posts/playing-soldiers-enigma-and-lorenz/index.md

 ---

 I had a bit of time over the Summer, and thought I would do something that I have been meaning to do for a long time.
-Create a software implementation of an Enigma machine.
+Create a software implementation of an Enigma and a Lorenz machine.
 While I was at it, I thought that I might as well take a look at how the machines could be broken.

 For the programs themselves, head over to the [project page](/projects/enigma-lorenz).